chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-26-Engineer-Data-in-Google-Cloud-Challenge-Lab.md

          taxitrips ))
    ```

-At the end of the lab, your BigQuery dataset should contains the following tables.
+At the end of the lab, your BigQuery dataset should contain the following tables.

 {% include picture.html img="qwiklabs/qwiklab-gsp327-task3-resulted-tables.png" width="262" height="217" class="text-center" %}